lshpaner/eda_toolkit/README_min.md

 ## ⚖️ License

-`eda_kit` is distributed under the MIT License.
-See [LICENSE](https://github.com/lshpaner/eda_kit/blob/readme/LICENSE.md) for more information.
+`eda_toolkit` is distributed under the MIT License.
+See [LICENSE](https://github.com/lshpaner/eda_toolkit/blob/readme/LICENSE.md) for more information.

 ## Support

-If you have any questions or issues with `eda_kit`, please open an issue on this GitHub repository.
+If you have any questions or issues with `eda_toolkit`, please open an issue on this GitHub repository.